egonelbre/egonelbre.com/content/draft/basics-of-usability.md

 When we are afraid, we lose our ability to rely on habits.

 [**Never Use a Warning When you Mean Undo**
 _Are our web apps as smart as they should be?
-By failing to account for habituation (the tendency, when presented with a…_alistapart.com](https://alistapart.com/article/neveruseawarning "https://alistapart.com/article/neveruseawarning")[](https://alistapart.com/article/neveruseawarning)
+By failing to account for habituation (the tendency, when presented with a ..._alistapart.com](https://alistapart.com/article/neveruseawarning "https://alistapart.com/article/neveruseawarning")[](https://alistapart.com/article/neveruseawarning)

 **Monotony**